Dynamic Sparse Training for Deep Reinforcement Learning: Proposed Method

-After the topological and weight initialization, the agent starts to collect enough data before training using a purely exploratory policy.
-During training, for each time step, TD3 updates the pair of critics towards the minimum target value of actions selected by the target policy $\pi_{\phi'}$:
+After the topological and weight initialization, the agent collects enough data before training using a purely exploratory policy.
+During training, for each time step, TD3 updates the pair of critics towards the minimum target value of actions selected by the target policy $\pi_{\bm{\phi'}}$:

-where $\gamma$ is the discounting factor, $r$ is the current reward, $s'$ is the next state, $ \epsilon $ is the proposed clipped added noise by the TD3 algorithm for increasing the stability, and $c$ is the clipped value.
-As discussed earlier, TD3 proposed to delay the update of the policy network to first minimize the error in the value network before introducing a policy update.
-Therefore, the actor network is updated every $d$ steps with respect to $Q_{\theta1}$ following the deterministic policy gradient algorithm \cite{silver2014deterministic}, as showed in Algorithm \ref{alg:DS_TD3}, where we highlight in blue the novel parts introduced by us in the TD3 algorithm \cite{fujimoto2018addressing}.
+where $\gamma$ is the discounting factor, $r$ is the current reward, $s'$ is the next state, and $\epsilon \sim clip(\mathcal{N}(0, \tilde \sigma), -c, c) $ is the proposed clipped noise by TD3, defined by $\tilde \sigma$, to increase the stability; where $c$ is the clipped value.
+As discussed, TD3 proposed to delay the update of the policy network to first minimize the error in the value network before introducing a policy update.
+Therefore, the actor network is updated every $d$ steps with respect to $Q_{\theta1}$ as shown in Algorithm \ref{alg:DS_TD3} \textbf{L17-L19}.

-The values of the existing sparse connections only in the actor and critics networks are updated (i.e. the sparsity level is kept fixed).
-The sparse topologies of the networks are also updated during the training according to an evolution schedule that we will discuss next.
+During the weight optimization of the actor and critic networks, the values of the existing sparse connections are only updated (i.e., the sparsity level is kept fixed).
+The sparse topologies of the networks are also optimized during training according to our proposed adaptation schedule.